abstracter-io/atomic-release/docs/adapters/git-semantic-release.md

   release.getVersion().then(console.log);

   // Print a set of issues mentiond in the commits to be released
+  //
+  // Note: To configure how issues are matched within commits logs
-  // Note: This can be configured by customizing the conventional-changelog preset [parser options](https://git.io/JrWp3). release.getMentionedIssues().then(console.log);
+  // create a custom conventional-changelog preset using [parser options](https://git.io/JrWp3)
+  // and make sure to include the preset in semanticRelease options (see the docs for "conventionalChangelogPreset") release.getMentionedIssues().then(console.log);

   // Print all the previous versions (an array of versions -> ["1.0.1", "0.8.1"], and then their changelogs